Information disclosed on this website for the purposes of risk assessment pursuant to Article 34(5) of Regulation (EU) No 909/2014 (CSDR) includes:

 IT and operational risks

-Provision of CSD services by Nasdaq CSD relies heavily on IT infrastructure, including critical components such as Nasdaq CSD’s CSD system, T2S platform as well as associated network solutions and services.
-Temporary interruption or unavailability of CSD services due to circumstances beyond reasonable control of Nasdaq CSD cannot be ruled out regardless of IT security and risk reduction measures implemented by Nasdaq CSD.
+Provision of Nasdaq CSD services by Nasdaq CSD relies heavily on IT infrastructure, including critical components such as Nasdaq CSD’s system, T2S platform as well as associated network solutions and services.
+Temporary interruption or unavailability of Nasdaq CSD services due to circumstances beyond reasonable control of Nasdaq CSD cannot be ruled out regardless of IT security and risk reduction measures implemented by Nasdaq CSD.

 Regional reach of Nasdaq CSD activities means that EU law (in particular level I and II of CSDR) as well as national laws of multiple Member States (in particular Estonia, Latvia or Lithuania) can apply to its services and stakeholders’ rights, including rights of participants and investors.
 While operational model and rules of Nasdaq CSD have been designed to minimize any legal risks, including risk of conflict of laws, no guarantee can be provided against situations where the law is ambiguous or where its consequences or implications are unclear.
 When assessing legal risks due consideration should be given to the fact that CSDR-adaptations of national laws are very recent.

-Limitations of liability provided in section 2.11 of Chapter I of Rules of Nasdaq CSD should be carefully considered when contemplating the use or using any of the CSD services provided by Nasdaq CSD.
+Limitations of liability provided in section 2.11 of Chapter I of Rules of Nasdaq CSD should be carefully considered when contemplating the use or using any of Nasdaq CSD services provided by Nasdaq CSD.

 Under protection of SFD transposition of Estonian, Latvian and Lithuanian law, Rules of Nasdaq CSD clearly define the moments of settlement finality (known as SF I, SF II and SF III).